-Amy M. Jacobs, Commissioner of Bright from the Start: Georgia Department of Early Care and Learning (DECAL), said over 337,000 children in Georgia are cared for daily by approximately 5,000 child care providers, most of whom regularly transport children.

-"When we receive reports of children left in vehicles, we investigate each incident," Jacobs explained.
-"During FY2015 and again in FY2016, eight children were left in vehicles by child care providers statewide; so far in FY2017, four children have been left.
-Thankfully all of these children survived, but one child left unattended in a vehicle is one child too many."
+Amy M. Jacobs, DECAL Commissioner, said over 337,000 children in Georgia are cared for daily by approximately 5,000 child care providers, most of whom regularly transport children.
+"When we receive reports of children left in vehicles by providers, we investigate each incident," Jacobs explained.
+"During FY2018, 12 children were left in vehicles by child care providers statewide.
+So far in FY2019, 10 children have been left.
+Thankfully all of these children survived, but one child left unattended in a vehicle is one child too many and, despite our best efforts, these numbers show there is still work to be done."

-Jacobs said "Look Again" is a message not only for child care programs and teachers but to anyone caring for a child - parents, grandparents, other family members, neighbors and friends - to always account for the children in their care as they drive them from place to place.
+Jacobs said "Look Again" is a message not only for child care programs and teachers but for anyone caring for a child - parents, grandparents, other family members, neighbors, and friends - to always account for the children in their care as they drive them from place to place.
 "When you arrive at your destination, check the front and back of your car, and after you've looked, just to be sure, Look Again.
 There is absolutely no reason for a child to suffer or die in these conditions," she stressed.